 How do natural flavors affect our health?

+Natural flavors are in tons of packaged food products on the grocery store shelves.
+In fact, they’re the fourth most common nutrition label ingredient (behind salt, water, and sugar), according to the Environmental Working Group (EWG), which rates more than 80,000 foods.
+Should we be concerned about how such a prevalent ingredient might be affecting our health?
+“Natural flavors are classified as ‘GRAS,’ meaning they are ‘generally recognized as safe.’
+But I’m not aware of any testing done on these products when consumed for the long term or when eaten in combination with others.
+There are so many flavorings, and millions of possible combinations,” says White.
+The EWG says that high doses of the chemicals used in natural flavors might actually be toxic, but because natural flavors are so potent, food manufacturers only need to use a very small quantity in each product to make a big impact on our senses.
 Most healthy adults can tolerate the amount of natural flavors we typically consume without a known impact on health.
 However, people with severe allergies to specific ingredients will need to do their homework (or avoid natural flavors altogether) to ensure every product is safe for them to eat.
 The top eight major allergens, like soy and eggs, are specifically mentioned on labels of products that contain traces of them.
 But if you have a less common food allergy or you’re sticking to a strictly vegan or vegetarian diet, you’ll need to call the company to see if the natural flavors used in a particular product might contain something you’re trying to avoid.

 Food Swaps if You Want to Avoid Natural Flavors